StableHost Review: Web Hosting, Tools & Support for Bloggers

 StableHost offers a handful of ways to find customer support and help, both self-directed and assisted.
 You may want to start with the published knowledgebase that offers several pages of written help on a variety of account management and technical topics.

 A collection of video tutorials is also available on YouTube.
-These cover a number of topics, including installation of apps and using FTP clients to configure and set up your website files.
+These cover a number of topics, including the installation of apps and using FTP clients to configure and set up your website files.

 In addition, you may also find peer support from other customers in the StableHost user forums.